Edwin1335/Complete-Data-Structures/README.md

 UPDATE: May 1, 2020
     Currently not all classes are completed, still needs to check wich ones.
-    Will need to delete all namespce std evetually.
+    Will need to delete all namespace std evetually.
 Must replace std:: for all classes.
     Currently working on StackWithLinkedList(Template).
     Will work my way up the line.